SzymonSwistun94/akka-auction-workshop/README.md

 ## Part 1

-1. Create LotActor representing a lot, that will implement the bidding logic from the Overview.
+1. Create LotActor representing a lot, that will implement the bidding logic from the Domain Overview.
 2. Create AuctionActor representing an auction.
 Should be implemented as FSM.
 There are three possible states: Closed, InProgress and Finished.
 Should support adding and removing lots but only when Closed.
 Should allow bidding only when InProgress.

 ### Additional tasks: